vigneshviky01/HealthConnect-FullStackApplication/README.md

 In MySQL, create a db: healthconnect by running: create database healthconnect;

-Also, replace the spring.datasource.password field with your actual MySQL DB Password file: backend\src\main\resources\application.properties
+Also, replace the spring.datasource.username & spring.datasource.password fields with your actual MySQL DB Username and Password in file: backend\src\main\resources\application.properties

 Then in terminal:
 cd backend